Meet our Governing Board

 Julie was part of the leadership team that developed BT’s first public Wifi project, BT Openzone.
 She spent five years on the board of the global telco group Wireless Broadband Alliance, two years as Chair.
 In 2017, Julie was appointed as director and CEO of Bristol’s Smart City infrastructure and computer network company Bristol is Open.

-Currently Chair of Scotland 5G Centre, Non-Executive Herefordshire & Worcestershire Health & Care NHS Trust, Non-Executive Director Worcester Local Enterprise Partnership Vice President of the Urban Technology Alliance, a global community of international smart city players, Non-Executive at Col8, and a mentor for Babbasa, to help young people realise their employment or enterprise ambitions.
+Currently Chair of Scotland 5G Centre, Non-Executive Herefordshire & Worcestershire Health & Care NHS Trust, Non-Executive Director Worcester Local Enterprise Partnership Vice President of the Urban Technology Alliance, a global community of international smart city players, Non-Executive at Col8, and an Enterprise Advisor for The Careers & Enterprise Company mentoring to help young people realise their employment ambitions.

 Paul takes a vision and makes it reality through strategic development.
 He is passionate about mobile telecommunications and delivering socio-economic benefit to a broad range of stakeholders enabling digital connectivity.